-I encourage women to start looking after their health when the first symptoms of peri-menopause arise.
-Don't suffer in isolation and silence, get some help from a qualified naturopath, so that when menopause comes around, it becomes a much easier transition.
+I encourage you to start looking after your health when the first symptoms of perimenopause arise.
+Don't suffer in isolation and silence, get some help from a qualified naturopath, so that you can transition through menopause with ease and grace.

-I am a naturopath, herbalist, nutritionist and wellness coach based in Sydney.
+I am a naturopath, herbalist, nutritionist and wellness coach based in Gladesville and Surry Hills, Sydney.

-If you are interested in working with me, please check out the Women's Wellness Package.
+If you are interested in working with me, you might be interested in the Women's Wellness Package.